gyng/listoflists/README.md

 # listoflists

 List of Lists is a small Javascript + Sinatra web application for the creation and presentation of JSON-defined lists.
 Flexbox support is required for viewing.
+I also hate parallax scrolling effects which is why I'm using them.

 ## Installation